benfielding74/apprentice-portfolio/content/posts/hack-4235/index.md

 >  what is the best solution for fixing the problem?
 >  definition of done/what are the goals/what does success look like?
 >
->  DO - apply everything that has been considered during the previous stage -incorporate on a small scale in a controlled environment
+>  Do - apply everything that has been considered during the previous stage -incorporate on a small scale in a controlled environment
 >
 >  Check - audit the plans execution see if it worked and monitor, analyze faults and problems
 >